Chinatown, Denver: Racial discrimination and anti-Chinese riot of 1880

 None of the people that participated in the destruction and murder in Chinatown were held accountable and the Chinese were not compensated for their losses.
 Some decided to remain in Denver and rebuild, but 100 people left the city shortly after the riot.
 Mattie Silks, a madame, paid for the tickets to allow a group of women to leave town.
 Chin Lin Sou and his family, as well as the Lung family, were prosperous after the riot.

 As a result of the anti-Chinese sentiment in the west, legislators passed the Chinese Exclusion Act of 1882, which effectively banned immigration of people from China.
 It also meant that Chinese Americans could not apply for citizenship.
-The law was repealed in 1943.
+The law was repealed by the Magnuson Act of 1943.

 Chinatown in 1885

 In 1885, Chinatown was located between Wazee and Larimer Streets and 15th to 21st Streets, with Blake Street at its center.
 Chinese residents were spread out through this area, rather than having a certain street or streets where they all lived.
 There were 468 people living in Arapahoe County—which in present day encompasses Denver, Arapahoe and Adams counties— who were born in China.